HugoBlox/theme-academic-cv/content/home/about.md

 +++

-Ian Eve Perry is a research and policy associate at the UC Berkeley Labor Center.
-They focus on low-wage work and health care policy research.
+Ian Eve Perry is the policy manager at the TechEquity Collaborative.
+They focus on labor and housing policy.
+In the past, Ian Eve has worked extensivly on health care policy related to the Affordable Care Act.